 A colleague called to tell me that a client of hers lost their entire WordPress site when A Small Orange Hosting went down and the website couldn’t be restored.
 The idea of losing months worth of work gave me a stomachache and is still gnawing away at me.

-So, based upon discussions with local experts, these are my recommendations:
+So, based upon discussions with local experts and extensive experience working with various hosting companies, these are my recommendations:

-While Cruzio costs a bit more, if you want to support local, why not use their services?
+Do you want to support local?
 You can walk right in and talk with someone, too.
 Always nice.
-Use Cruzio or I can host for you at $15 per month.
+Use Cruzio for $20 or I can host for you at $15 per month.